hydecorp/drawer/README.md

 [![npm version](https://badge.fury.io/js/hy-drawer.svg)](https://badge.fury.io/js/hy-drawer)

 **hy-drawer** is a touch-enabled drawer component for the modern web.
 It focuses on providing a fun, natural feel in both the Android and iOS stock browser, while being performant and easy to use.
 It is the perfect companion for mobile-first web pages and progressive web apps.

 > A touch-enabled drawer component for the modern web.
 {:.lead}

 **hy-drawer** is used by hundreds of sites as part of the [Hydejack]{:.external} Jekyll theme.

-**NOTE**: The current version is a pre-release.
+**NOTE**: The current version is still a pre-release.
 The public API may still change in important ways.
 {:.message}

 [hydejack]: https://qwtel.com/hydejack/